byu-magicc/safe2ditch/README.md

 For now, [ueye_cam](https://github.com/anqixu/ueye_cam) does not have a Jenkins job for `armhf` in the ROS buildfarm.
 Until that gets resolved, I have added `ueye_cam` as a git submodule.
 This package depends on having the IDS Software Suite and SDK installed on this machine, see [here](https://magiccvs.byu.edu/gitlab/robust_tracking/nasa-s2d2/wikis/software-setup).
 **Update:** You can now install armhf version of `ueye_cam` through `sudo apt install ros-kinetic-ueye-cam`

+## Ditch Site Selector (DSS) ##

+One of the core pieces of the Safe2Ditch project is choosing viable *ditch sites* or landing zones.
+The Ditch Site Selector (DSS) component is currently written in Python and is actively being worked on by Trish Glaab.

 ## Mission Planner ##

 Because Mission Planner is built on Microsoft .NET, it is possible to run Mission Planner on Linux using the [mono project](http://www.mono-project.com/).
 Install `mono`, download Mission Planner, and then just run `sudo mono MissionPlanner.exe`.
 See [here](https://discuss.ardupilot.org/t/running-mission-planner-on-linux/19100).